 When Should We Be Scared

-Unlike stock prices who can go up or down in a wide range the VIX is mean reverting.
-This means there is an average price for the VIX and if it gets too high above this average it will come back down, or if it gets too low from this average it will come back up.
+Unlike stock prices which can go up or down in a wide range, the VIX is mean reverting.
+This means there is an average price for the VIX and if it gets too high above this average it will come back down, or if it gets too low from this average, it will come back up.

-On the other hand there is not a ceiling and we will see the VIX quickly jump to 40-80%.
-When the VIX gets above the average it doesn't stay their for long.
-Typically you will not see the VIX stay at 40% for more than a couple of weeks if that long.
+On the other hand, there is not a ceiling, and we will see the VIX quickly jump to 40-80%.
+When the VIX gets above the average, it doesn't stay there for long.
+Typically you will not see the VIX remain at 40% for more than a couple of weeks if that long.